bioinformaticsdotca/BiCG_2018/module3/assembly_lab.md

 spades.py -o ecoli-illumina-50-spades/ -t 4 --12 ecoli.illumina.50x.fastq
 ```

+In this command:

+`o` specifies the output directory
+`-t` specifies the number of threads; in this case 4
+`--12` specifies the k-mer size

 After the assembly completes, let's move the results to a new directory that we'll use to keep track of all of our assemblies:

 ```